 While they won't cure seasonal allergies outright, essential oils may be able to help you manage their symptoms.
 Certain scents show promise in tackling uncomfortable stuffy noses, scratchy throats, and pesky sneezes.
 Here are seven oils that have antihistamine and anti-inflammatory properties and could become your secret weapons come springtime.

-Lavender is a natural antihistamine and anti-inflammatory oil, making it a natural choice for easing seasonal allergies.
-It's been found to decrease allergy-induced airway inflammation in multiple animal studies.
+Lavender is a natural antihistamine and anti-inflammatory1 oil, making it a natural choice for easing seasonal allergies.
+It's been found to decrease allergy-induced airway inflammation2 in multiple animal studies.
 Its pleasant, calming scent also makes it a popular option for relieving stress and promoting sleep.